Tech-Module-Jan-2018-MADPEOPLE/programming-fundamentals/intro-and-basics-syntax/exercise/README.md

 floating point numbers on the console, formatted to the 2 nd character after the decimal point.

-Problem 5. * Character Stats

-Write a program, which displays information about a video game character.
-You will receive their name, current

-health, maximum health, current energy and maximum energy on separate lines.
-The current values will always be

-valid (equal or lower than their respective max values).
-Print them in the format as per the examples.

 ### Problem 4.
 Beverage Labels